 Speed Is Of The Essence

 As soon as the sweetcorn is picked it should be consumed.
 The sugar in sweetcorn starts converting to starch almost immediately so the sooner it is eaten the sweeter it will be.
+Boil a pan of water and add the sweetcorn once the water is boiling.
+Boil for no longer than 2 minutes to keep the corn soft and sweet.

 A happy sweetcorn plant will produce 2 heads of corn but don’t be disappointed if you only get 1.
 From this you can roughly work out how many corn plants to grow for your needs.